Into Nicaragua (Killer Potholes)

 Now, you might be starting

-to wonder after naked wrestling and traveling with a couple men and now this, where my orientations lay.
-I’m a straight man, when you know it you just know it, but I have no issues with anyone of opposite
+to wonder after naked wrestling, traveling around with a couple men and now this, where my orientations lay.
+I am, indeed, a straight man, but I have never felt threatened by anyone because of their orientation and

 We hit up every street food vendor we passed as we staggered, laughing our way home.
 Apparently, we spent a little too long at one vendor, because as we were leaving Maritsio popped up.
 He clung to us, this time aiming for Eli with his misaligned attempts at hugs and